Finding and selecting sources

 You might want to use this document to keep a record of keywords that have been helpful in your search.

-This resource will help you to keep track of all the different sources you find.
-Once you start working with each source in more detail, you will also need a tool like the Investigative Journal to organise your notes.
+This resource could help you to keep track of all the different sources you find.
+Once you start working with each source in more detail, you might also like to use something like the Investigative Journal to organise your notes.

-An excellent way to keep track of your investigation.
+One way to keep track of your investigation which you may have used before and wish to revisit here.
 Use one page per source and don't forget to insert a citation at the top of the page.
 If you choose not to use it, think about what you will use instead.

 Whether you are using print or online resources, you need to consider whether you think they are suitable for your inquiry and why.
 Consider the: